Rectangle Free Coloring of Grids

+Our problem has another motivation involving the Bipartite Ramsey Theorem which we now state. \begin{theorem} For all $L$, for all $c$, there exists $n$ such that for any $c$-coloring of the edges of $K_{n,n}$ there exists a monochromatic $K_{L,L}$. \end{theorem}

+We now state a corollary of the Bipartite Ramsey theorem and a statement about grid colorings that is easily seen to be equivalent to it.

-Another motivation is the bipartite Ramsey problem: Given $a,c$, what is the least $n$ such that for any $c$-coloring of the edges of $K_{n,n}$ there is a monochromatic $K_{a,a}$?
-A coloring of $G_{n,n}$ can be viewed as an edge coloring of $K_{n,n}$.
-A monochromatic rectangle corresponds to a monochromatic $K_{2,2}$.
-Beineke and Schwenk \cite{beineke:1975} study a closely related problem: what is the minimum value of $b$ such that any two-coloring of $K_{b,b}$ results in a monochromatic $K_{n,m}$?
-In their work, this minimal value is denoted $R(n,m)$.
-Later, Hattingh and Henning \cite{hattingh:1998} define $b(n,m)$ as the minimum $b$ for which any two-coloring of $K_{b,b}$ contains a monochromatic $K_{m,m}$ or a monochromatic $K_{n,n}$.
+\begin{enumerate} \item For all $c$ there exists $n$ such that for any $c$-coloring of the edges of $K_{n,n}$ there exists a monochromatic $K_{2,2}$. \item For all $c$ there exists $n$ such that for any $c$-coloring of $G_{n,n}$ there exists a monochromatic rectangle. \end{enumerate}

+One can ask, given $c$, what is $n$?
+Beineke and Schwenk \cite{beineke:1975} studied a closely related problem: What is the minimum value of $n$ such that any 2-coloring of $K_{n,n}$ results in a monochromatic $K_{a,b}$?
+In their work, this minimal value is denoted $R(a,b)$.
+Later, Hattingh and Henning \cite{hattingh:1998} defined $n(a,b)$ as the minimum $n$ for which any 2-coloring of $K_{n,n}$ contains a monochromatic $K_{a,a}$ or a monochromatic $K_{b,b}$.

-In a related paper, Cooper, Fenner, and Purewal \cite{cooper:2008} generalize the problem to multiple dimensions and obtain upper and lower bounds on the sizes of the obstruction sets.
+Our results are about $G_{n,m}$ not just $G_{n,n}$ hence they are not quite the same as the bipartite Ramsey numbers.
+Even so, we do obtain some new Bipartite Ramsey Numbers.
+They are in Section~\ref{se:bipartite}.

 The remainder of this paper is organized as follows.
-In Sections~\ref{se:lower} and~\ref{se:contrect} we develop tools to show grids {\it are not } $c$-colorable.
+In Section~\ref{se:lower} we develop tools to show grids {\it are not } $c$-colorable.
 In Section~\ref{se:findprop} we develop tools to show grids {\it are} $c$-colorable.
 In Section~\ref{se:bounds} we obtain upper and lower bounds on $|\OBS_c|$.
-In Section~\ref{se:2col} and~\ref{se:3col} we find $\OBS_2$ and $\OBS_3$ respectively.
-In Section~\ref{se:4col} we obtain a small handful of possibilities for $\OBS_4$.
-We also propose a conjecture which, if true, would yield the exact elements of $\OBS_4$.
-In Section~\ref{se:bipartite} we apply the results to finding some new bipartite Ramsey numbers.
+In Section~\ref{se:col2}, ~\ref{se:col3}, and ~\ref{se:col4} we find $\OBS_2$, $\OBS_3$, and $\OBS_4$ respectively.
+In Section~\ref{se:bipartite} we apply the results to find some new bipartite Ramsey numbers.
 We conclude with some open questions.
 The appendix contains some sizes of maximum rectangle free sets (to be defined later).